oxleberry/separationBreakdown/README.md

 # separationBreakdown
-This project is a webpage that visualizes the separation process in screen printing.
+This project is a webpage that visualizes the separation process in screen printing